porhong/porhong/README.md

 ###

-<p align="left">My name is Porhong, Frontend Developer with over a year of professional experience building scalable and user-centric web applications using React.js, Next.js, Angular and TypeScript.</p>
+<p align="left">My name is Porhong, Fullstack Developer with over a year of professional experience building scalable and user-centric web applications using React.js, Next.js, Angular and TypeScript.</p>

 ###